1) Make sure you are registered to vote

-3) Get your paperwork in order.
 Your mortgage lender will request documents from you to prove incomings and outgoings.
-These are some of the documents they request:
+These are some of the papers they require:

 • Your last three months' bank statements